Israeli airstrike hits Latakia: Syrian state media | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It is the second time this month that Syrian state media reported Israeli airtstikes targeting the port city.
+It is the second time this month that Syrian state media reported Israeli airtstikes targeting a vital facility in the port city.

 A photo released by the Syrian official news agency SANA, showing flames rising from the scene of a missile attack on December 7